throughputer/grafword-sso-tutorial/README.md

 3. Send those URLs to the Grafword team/administrator at info@throughputer.com.
 They'll register your app and reply to you with a `client_id`.
 4. Put that `client_id`, the Grafword server's URL, and your `redirect_uri` into your `.env` (see `.env.example`).

+## Using Grafword on your Existing App

+Or, if you have an existing Node.js web application (e.g., `https://yourApp.com`), follow the steps below.

 ### Step 1: Set Up the Login Button